Simon Hall (murderer): Confession

-In 2013, following the rejection of his appeal, Hall formally admitted his guilt to prison authorities, proving that he had been guilty all along and leading to outrage in the national media.
-ITV News noted that he had confessed after a "decade of denial" and The Telegraph highlighted that his false campaign of innocence had cost the taxpayer £500,000.
+In 2013, following the rejection of his appeal, Hall formally admitted his guilt to prison authorities after ten years of claiming his innocence, leading to outrage in the national media.
+The Telegraph reported that his trial and appeal had cost the taxpayer between £400,000 and £500,000.
 Thousands of hours of legal research had been wasted on attempting to clear Hall's name, including many hours of work conducted by unpaid volunteers of the University of Bristol Innocence Project.
-Even shortly before he finally confessed, he had been complaining on the 'Justice4SimonHall' website that he was supposedly being stopped from returning to living in Ipswich where he had murdered his victim because her family did not want him to return to live near them.
-Shortly after Hall confessed, the post and the campaign website itself was deleted.
 In January earlier in the year the CCRC had also been examining a new claim by Hall that he was carrying out a burglary elsewhere on the day Albert's body was found, but Hall dropped this appeal after he finally admitted his guilt.
 Campaigner Ray Hollingsworth, who had claimed that he had gathered evidence that showed two other people were responsible for the murder, said: "If I'm wrong about this, I'm wrong.
 I will hold my hands up.
 I'm not going to hide from anyone.
 I believed in his innocence".

 Retired detective Roy Lambert, who led the original inquiry, said in response to the confession: "I've always been satisfied that he was responsible for killing Joan.
 Lots and lots of people were supporting him, MPs were supporting him and now he's deceived all of them because all along he's known that he's done it".
 Suffolk Police released a statement saying: "Over the 10 years since Hall's conviction there have been a number of appeals and campaigns which have asserted that Simon Hall was wrongfully convicted of Mrs Albert's murder.
 These events and the related uncertainty have undoubtedly exacerbated the suffering Mrs Albert's family have had to endure since Joan was murdered.
 We sincerely hope that Simon Hall's admissions to having committed this brutal crime will in some way enable the family to move on with their lives."
 The family of victim Joan Albert, who had had to endure years of claims that Hall was innocent, released a statement saying: "During the last 10 years the publicity surrounding the appeals has been very distressing for our family, making moving on impossible, but we would like to thank Suffolk Police, including Roy Lambert and his team, who carried out the original investigation, to present day officers who continue to support us.
 We are also grateful to those who have helped us throughout this difficult ordeal".